Home | Bibliography | Site Search | Site Map

 But Schweitzer's answer was as he said, and as he thought it must be, in the final step a subjective answer: "What is rational reaches eventually the nonrational" (ibid).

 Comment: The final step is non-rational because it is the acceptance [adoption] of a point of view, a way of looking at things, a reference point treated as if it were absolute.
 A philosopher says: "Look at things this way!"
 But there are other ways.
-(There is no absolute reference point -- no "Give me a fulcrum, and I shall move the world!" in answer to Archimedes -- or, in other words, there is no bedrock beneath bedrock.)
+(There is no absolute reference point -- no "Give me a fulcrum, and I shall move the world!" in answer to Archimedes -- or, in other words, there is no bedrock beneath the bedrock.)

-[The materialist will say that proposition is false.
-But materialism itself cannot be demonstrated.]
-But again: From the point of view of ethics, are the questions of our life's meaning and of the meaning of the world the same question?
+From the point of view of ethics, are the questions of our life's meaning and of the meaning of the world the same question?
 It was Albert Schweitzer's thought that although the second question (Nature-philosophy) cannot be answered, the first question (Life-philosophy) can.

 Four catechism questions